 These people are deranged.

-Every single solitary thing they are guilty of.
+Everything they're guilty of, every single solitary thing they are guilty of.

-The headline is hired a former colleague of the whistleblower, well, alleged whistleblower, identified whistleblower by pretty much everybody uh in the media the day after the Trump Ukraine call.
+Apparently, we now learn today that the congenital liar, corrupt, compromised Adam Schiff, the headline is hired a former colleague of the whistleblower, well, alleged whistleblower, identified whistleblower by pretty much everybody in the media the day after the Trump-Ukraine call.

-Oh no, we shouldn't put this guy under oath to find out what collusion went on here.
+Oh, no, we shouldn't put this guy under oath to find out what collusion went on here.

-Anyway, uh here with this exclusive story from the Washington Examiner is our friend Kerry Pickett is with us.
+Anyway, here with this exclusive story from the Washington Examiner is our friend Kerry Pickett is with us.

 How are you?